 Manning’s impact extends well beyond what he ever did on a football field.
-He started his own charity called the ‘Peyback Foundation’ to create leadership and growth opportunities for children at risk.
+He started a charity called the ‘Peyback Foundation’ to create leadership and growth opportunities for at-risk children.
 Established in 1999, the foundation has provided more than $14 million in grants and programs for kids in Louisiana, Tennessee, Indiana, and Colorado.
 Manning’s philanthropic efforts don’t stop there, though.
-He and his wife developed a relationship with St. Vincent Hospital soon after arriving in Indianapolis and made a commitment to children’s health.
-The hospital renamed its children’s hospital to “Peyton Manning Children’s Hospital at St. Vincent” in September 2007.
+He and his wife developed a relationship with St. Vincent Hospital soon after arriving in Indianapolis and committed to children’s health.
+The hospital renamed its children’s hospital “Peyton Manning Children’s Hospital at St. Vincent” in September 2007.

 Peyton has stayed busy since retiring from the NFL.
-He hosted the 2017 ESPY Awards, as well as two different series for ESPN+ in 2018 and 2019.
+He hosted the 2017 ESPY Awards and two different series for ESPN+ in 2018 and 2019.
 Peyton continues to run the Manning Passing Academy during the summer with his dad, Archie, and brothers, Eli and Cooper.
-His name first appears as a nominee for the Pro Football Hall of Fame in 2021.
+He was inducted into the Pro Football Hall of Fame in 2021.

 American Financing is proud to have Peyton Manning as our endorser.